reficul31/golang_cookbook/trees/README.md

 ```
 Algorithm PostorderTraversalIterative(tree):
 1. Initialize two empty stack
-2. Push the rppt node to the top of stack 1
+2. Push the root node to the top of stack 1
 3. Do the following till stack 1 is not empty:
 	1. Pop an element from stack 1
 	2. Push the popped element into stack 2